nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and the behavior of the list feature at each step:

-1. User Command Input:
+1. User command input:
 The user enters the command `list` to view all scheduled events.

-2. Command Recognition:
+2. Command recognition:
 The `COMMAND_WORD` is set to "list", enabling the system to recognize the command input and invoke `ListCommand`.

-3. Execution of ListCommand#execute():
+3. Execution of `ListCommand#execute()`:
 The `execute()` method retrieves each event from `eventList` and appends it to a formatted output message.
 It uses the `String.format` method with `LIST_MESSAGE` to include the total number of events in the message header.
 Events are appended to `outputMessage` with numbered formatting for readability.